vobarian/tfbuilder/README.md

-The latter approach reduces the amount of code at the call site and relieves the caller of the responsibility for knowing the resource or data source type (e.g., `aws_s3_bucket`), so you may prefer it even for functions that only create one resource.
+The latter approach reduces the amount of code at the call site and relieves the caller of the responsibility for knowing the resource or data source type, so you may prefer it even for functions that only create one resource.

-Every resource, data source, etc. in Terraform needs a unique address.
+Every resource in Terraform needs a unique address.
 A normal Terraform module can be used multiple times as long as each instance has a unique name because Terraform creates unique addresses for resources in the module by prefixing them